-The sun has set on Ivy's first full extra-womb day on Earth.
+The sun has set on Ivy's first full extra-womb day

 The first day is so cool!
 Her skin is magically smoothing out and literally cleaning itself.